LiuYuancheng/ChatGPT_on_CTF/doc/testCases/shell_shock.md

 ### Problem solving with the MS-New-Bing

-To test the performance of google bard we will ask the same question to the Google-bard.
+To test the performance of google bard we will ask the same question to the MS-New-Bing.

 ##### Question 1